£401 Find Cheap Flights to South Pacific

 • For cheaper flights from London to Sydney, check out the service provided by Malaysia Airlines that departs London Heathrow and stops off at Kuala Lumpur International Airport, before connecting to Sydney Kingsford Airport.

-Top 5 airlines flying to South Pacific
+Reviews of the top 5 airlines flying to South Pacific

 Need help choosing which airline to fly with from the United Kingdom to South Pacific?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.